MinekPo1/FuSS/spec.md

 ```

 If you wish to merge a imported, or created namespace, the `merge` keyword is used.
-After the keyword, the namepace you wish to merge is placed.
+After the keyword, the namespace you wish to merge is placed.
-Optionaly this may be followed by the `to` keyword and another namespace to combine those two namespaces.
-Otherwise the namespace is merged with the defult namespace.
+Optionally this may be followed by the `to` keyword and another namespace to combine those two namespaces.
+Otherwise the namespace is merged with the default namespace.

 ```FuSS
 <sysio>